What is the Sports Premium?

 - cross country

-- The school established teams which participated successfully in inter-school competitions for football, cricket, athletics and cross-country running.
+- The school established teams which participated successfully in inter-school competitions for football, cricket, athletics, golf and cross-country running.
 (KS1 & 2)

 - The social skills of twelve targeted pupils were developed through their participation in Sports’ Leaders training; as a result, they planned and delivered sports festivals for younger pupils, as well as organising play activities at lunchtimes on a daily basis.